rahulvenugopal/haveyoumetrahul/public/research/sense-of-self/index.md

 jump on the log of wood and stand on the toes and jump out of the international space station staring into the void!

-The contentless, objectless, well language is hitting its limits!
+The content less, objectless, well language is hitting its limits (ineffability)!
 The window without anything on the other side.
 The tunnel before the ego steps in.
 BUT, what's there?
 THAT